Tom Felton

-Thomas Andrew Felton (born 22 September 1987) is an English actor best known for playing Draco Malfoy in the film adaptations of the Harry Potter fantasy novels by J. K. Rowling.
+Thomas Andrew Felton (born 22 September 1987) is an English actor.
 Born in Surrey, Felton began appearing in commercials and made his screen debut in the role of Peagreen Clock in The Borrowers (1997).
-He portrayed Louis T. Leonowens in Anna and the King (1999) before being cast in Harry Potter and the Philosopher's Stone (2001).
-Felton appeared in seven sequels until the final film, Harry Potter and the Deathly Hallows – Part 2 (2011).
+He portrayed Louis T. Leonowens in Anna and the King (1999) before being cast as Draco Malfoy in the film adaptations of the Harry Potter fantasy novels by J. K. Rowling, starting with Harry Potter and the Philosopher's Stone (2001) and finishing with Harry Potter and the Deathly Hallows – Part 2 (2011).
 Felton appeared in the sci-fi film Rise of the Planet of the Apes (2011).
 He was subsequently cast in indie films From the Rough (2011) and The Apparition (2012).